anxo2077/Ankropix/readme.md

 - Any modern web browser (Chrome, Firefox, Edge, etc.)
 - Files saved in the correct structure

-No JavaScript, database, or server is required.
+No Database or server is required.

 ## How to Open